Gen3Sec/gen3sec.github.io/_posts/2020-01-08-path-of-least-resistance.md

 _Site_: Enter your current password.

-_Me_:Umm ok.
+_Me_: Umm ok.
 I just signed in, passed MFA, and you have a auto-timeout of a couple of minutes, but fine with the password manager, it's a couple of clicks.

 _Site_: Enter your new password, it must be 12 - 25-characters, have upper and lower case, include a number, and at least one special character.